AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-server-pricing-guidance.md

 For example, if you are simply trying out SQL Server on an Azure VM, you would not want to incur charges by accidentally leaving it running for weeks.
 One solution is to use the [automatic shutdown feature](https://azure.microsoft.com/blog/announcing-auto-shutdown-for-vms-using-azure-resource-manager/).

 ![SQL VM autoshutdown](./media/virtual-machines-windows-sql-server-pricing-guidance/sql-vm-auto-shutdown.png)

-Automatic shutdown is part of a larger set of similar features provided by [Azure DevTest Labs](https://www.azure.cn/home/features/devtest-lab).

 For other workflows, consider automatically shutting down and restarting Azure VMs with a scripting solution,such as [Azure Automation](https://www.azure.cn/home/features/automation/).